Planner Aware Path Learning in Diffusion Language Models Training: Method: Path Learning

 \cut{ where $r^{G_\phi}_k(\mathbf{x};\mathbf{x}_0)=\mathbb{P}(Y^{\mathbf{x}_0}_k=\mathbf{x})$ for $Y^{\mathbf{x}_0}$ the discrete time Markov chain with rate matrix \eqref{eq:discrete_time_conditional}

 and $Y^{\mathbf{x}_0}_0=(\mathbf{m},\dots,\mathbf{m})$, }

-\looseness=-1 The first term $\mathcal{E}_1^{\theta,\phi}$ is resembles the standard DLM ELBO: it is the log-probability of predicting the correct token in each masked position, but now \emph{weighted by the probability that the planner would choose that position next}.
+\looseness=-1 A proof of this ELBO from a self-contained, discrete-time Markov chain perspective can be found in \S\ref{subsec:proofofelbo} and from a continuous time Markov chain perspective in \S\ref{sec:CTMCversionofELBO}.
+The first term $\mathcal{E}_1^{\theta,\phi}$ resembles the standard DLM ELBO: it is the log-probability of predicting the correct token in each masked position, but now \emph{weighted by the probability that the planner would choose that position next}.
 In other words, it is a planner-weighted cross-entropy.

 \looseness=-1 The second term $\mathcal{E}_2^{\theta,\phi}$ is new.
 It appears only when the planner’s decision can depend on the full clean target sequence $\mathbf{x}_0$.
 Intuitively, it measures the gap between (a) the “ideal” planner that has access to the ground truth, and (b) the “effective” planner that only relies on the denoiser’s predictions, and mathematically is the negative KL divergence between these two distributions.
 We highlight that for the uniform planner setting, this term vanishes, recovering the standard DLM ELBO.
 Putting this together, the planner-aware loss used for training is simply the negative ELBO from \cref{prop:general_ELBO} $\mathcal{L}(\theta,\phi) = - \mathbb{E}_{\mathbf{x}_0 \sim p_{\text{data}}}\!\left[ \mathcal{E}^{\theta,\phi}(\mathbf{x}_0) \right], $ which minimizes the KL divergence between the planner-guided model distribution $p^{G_\phi}_\theta$ and the data.
 We curate results on how several common existing instantiations of planned denoising fall into this framework and their corresponding ELBOs in \S \ref{app:instantiations}.
+We also prove a result identifying the form of the optimal planner for a fixed denoiser under the trainling loss associated to the ELBO from Proposition \ref{prop:general_ELBO} in \S \ref{sec:minimizerproof}.

 \cut{ Note that $\mathcal{E}_1^{\theta,\phi}$ is the weighted average of the logits in each masked position of $Y^{\mathbf{x}_0}_k$, where the weight is given by the liklihood of choosing that position as the next to unmask at the $k+1$'st step.
 The term $\mathcal{E}_2^{\theta,\phi}$, which vanishes in the vanilla setting due to the fact that the planning is independent of the target sequence, is essentially the negative $KL$ divergence between the planner $G_\phi(\mathbf{x}_0,\mathbf{x}_k)$ which uses information about the full clean data $\mathbf{x}_0$ and the effective planner $F_{\theta,\phi}(\mathbf{x}_k,x_0^{\cdot},\cdot)$ which estimates the full clean sequence using the average output of the denoiser at the current time step.
 Recall, as always, the loss associated to the ELBO $\mathcal{E}^{\theta,\phi}$ from Prop. \ref{prop:general_ELBO} used for training is given by: